1 Behavior and content

 - 3.1 You are required to role play your character at all times while in game.
 No OOC events or communication may take priority over your role play.
 You are not allowed to ignore other players attempts to role play with you.

 - 3.2 Your character must behave realistically and appropriately to the different situations you participate in, keeping the current world situation and context of post-apocalyptic world in mind.
 Do not act in a way that indicates no value for your characters life and survival.
 For example, attempting to kill people when heavily outnumbered, excessively talking back or insulting someone when taken hostage, or knowingly running into an area of active hostile engagement when not involved in the fight.
+Characters found guilty of breaking this rule will be permanently marked as dead.

 - 3.3 You may not focus on out of character gains to the detriment of RP.
 For example, "rule play" is prioritizing things like kill rights or OOC information above more appropriate IC actions or behavior.
 Always prioritize role play over rule play.